-- Small sellers wanting a simple shopping cart for an existing site: If you have an existing website and want to incorporate an online store but do not have the bandwidth for WooCommece’s lengthy set up time, consider going with Ecwid.
-Ecwid also offers a free plan and lets you connect or embed your online store to existing websites in a few simple steps.
+- Small sellers wanting a simple shopping cart for an existing site: If you have an existing website and want to incorporate an online store but do not have the bandwidth for WooCommerce’s lengthy setup time, consider going with Ecwid.
+It also offers a free plan and lets you connect or embed your online store to existing websites in a few simple steps.

-- If you don’t use WordPress: WooCommerce requires you to use WordPress, which is free but can be complicated to set up and requires hosting.
-If you don’t have a website yet and you’re looking for something you can set up quickly, then Shopify and Square Online are simpler options.
+- You don’t use WordPress: WooCommerce requires you to use WordPress, which is free, but the content management system can be complicated to set up and requires hosting.
+If you don’t have a website yet and are looking for something you can set up quickly, then Shopify and Square Online are more straightforward options.

-- Creating a content site that also has product sales: We recommend Squarespace.
-Shopify is great for ecommerce but it’s not as fluid when it comes to maintaining content—the WYSIWYG (what you see is what you get) editor isn’t as user-friendly and powerful as Squarespace’s drag-and-drop page editor.
+- You want to create a content site that also has product sales: We recommend Squarespace.
+Shopify is great for ecommerce, but it’s not as fluid when it comes to maintaining content—the WYSIWYG (what you see is what you get) editor isn’t as user-friendly and powerful as Squarespace’s drag-and-drop page editor.

 Looking for something different?
-Read our guide to the best free ecommerce platform for small businesses to find a service or software that’s right for your business.
+Read our guide to the best free ecommerce website builders for small businesses to find a service or software that’s right for you.

 |Most feature-packed free ecommerce platform||Steep learning curve—built with developers in mind and not for those looking for an easy-to-use, all-in-one solution|

 WooCommerce is free to download from WordPress as a plugin or extension.
-WooCommerce provides a lot of compatible extensions for marketing, payments, store management, subscriptions, and shipping needs, among other functions, with prices that range from $0 to $300.
+WooCommerce provides a lot of compatible extensions for marketing, payments, store management, subscriptions, and shipping needs, among other functions, with annual prices ranging from $0 to $599+.

-Since there is no installation cost, WooCommerce is easily one of the best free ecommerce platforms available today.
-Aside from being free, its bestselling point is the range of add-ons and extensions that you can purchase in WooCommerce’s extension marketplace.
+Since there is no installation cost, WooCommerce is easily one of the leading free ecommerce platforms available today.
+Aside from being free, its bestselling point is the range of add-ons and extensions you can purchase from WooCommerce’s extension marketplace.
 While there are fees associated with some add-ons, they are worth it as they provide you with flexibility and customizable options for your WordPress site.

 Remember that you still need a self-hosted WordPress site to run the plugin.
-This comes with associated fees, such as having your own domain name, web hosting provider, and WordPress theme.
-We also have a guide that outlines steps on how to sell on WordPress.
+This comes with associated fees, such as having your domain name, web hosting provider, and WordPress theme.

-WooCommerce offers plenty of ecommerce tools considering that it is a free plugin.
-Since it is open source, the sky’s the limit when it comes to customization.
-You have access to hundreds of store themes and are provided store management tools, including a variety of analytical tools for reports and taxes.
-You can monitor customer feedback through comments and reviews.
-It can also support setup for affiliate sales and shipping management.
+WooCommerce offers plenty of ecommerce tools for a free plugin.
+Since it is open source, it is customizable.
+You get access to hundreds of store themes and store management tools, including various analytical tools for reports and taxes, and you can monitor customer feedback through comments and reviews.
+WooCommerce can also support setup for affiliate sales and shipping management.

 WooCommerce provides many themes that have built-in blogging systems, with Storefront being its free official theme.
 It is possible to install mobile-responsive templates or even develop your own.
 However, be aware that customizations may require technical know-how.

-WooCommerce lets you sell an unlimited number of physical and digital products and services in a number of ways, like one-time payments, subscriptions, and installment plans.
-You can offer unlimited variations such as color, size, fabric, and more.
+WooCommerce lets you sell an unlimited number of physical and digital products and services in several ways, like one-time payments, subscriptions, and installment plans.
+You can offer endless variations such as color, size, fabric, and more.
 In short, you can sell anything with WooCommerce.